joaothomazlemos/NGuA19ot1aI81GKv/README.md

 Background:

-We are a small startup focusing mainly on providing machine learning solutions in the European banking market.
-We work on a variety of problems including fraud detection, sentiment classification and customer intention prediction and classification.

-We are interested in developing a robust machine learning system that leverages information coming from call center data.

-Ultimately, we are looking for ways to improve the success rate for calls made to customers for any product that our clients offer.
-Towards this goal we are working on designing an ever evolving machine learning product that offers high success outcomes while offering interpretability for our clients to make informed decisions.
+"Our small startup specializes in delivering machine learning solutions tailored for the European banking sector.
+Our focus spans diverse challenges, encompassing fraud detection, sentiment classification, and customer intention prediction.
+Currently, our primary objective is to construct a resilient machine-learning system that harnesses insights from call center data.
+The ultimate aim is to enhance the success rate of customer calls related to our client's products.
+We are actively engaged in the design and development of a dynamic machine learning product, aiming for both high success outcomes and interpretability.
+This ensures our clients can make informed decisions based on the generated insights."

 Data Description:

-The data comes from direct marketing efforts of a European banking institution.
-The marketing campaign involves making a phone call to a customer, often multiple times to ensure a product subscription, in this case a term deposit.
+The data comes from the direct marketing efforts of a European banking institution.
+The marketing campaign involves making a phone call to a customer, often multiple times to ensure a product subscription, in this case, a term deposit.
 Term deposits are usually short-term deposits with maturities ranging from one month to a few years.
 The customer must understand when buying a term deposit that they can withdraw their funds only after the term ends.
 All customer information that might reveal personal information is removed due to privacy concerns.

 Attributes: